 There are many elements of distance education that vary from traditional face-to-face courses.
 However, with the right effort and focus, you can succeed!

 Organize your time.
-Use a planning calendar (separated into hour or half-hour increments).
-Mark out fixed responsibilities such as work, on-campus classes, religious obligations, etc. Enter study time of at least 10-12 hours per week, per class.
+Use a planning calendar to schedule time for fixed responsibilities such as work, on-campus classes, religious obligations, etc. Enter study time of at least 10-12 hours per week, per class.

 Don't over-schedule your time.
 Be realistic.
 Allow for "time crashers," (appointments that take longer than expected, computer program malfunction, ISP service not connecting, emergencies, etc.) Schedule breaks and free time.
 You need these so don't feel guilty for taking a well-deserved respite.

 The best time of day to do virtual coursework is when you have the most energy.
 Distance learning is difficult enough without trying to accomplish it while not at your peak performance level.

 Study in a quiet area without distractions.
 Turn off telephones, cell phones, and televisions (unless studying televised educational programming).
 If using your computer while connected online, turn off software and programs that may distract you.
 If you don't have a quiet place to study at home, consider the College or public libraries.

 Planning ahead can save you tons of time and headache in the future.
 Work smarter, not harder.

 If you’re new to higher education or technology, be sure to familiarize yourself with basic skills necessary for success.
 Be sure you are comfortable with navigating the internet, using a word processor and email and other basic computer functions.
 In addition, be sure to familiarize yourself with My Canyons, COC Student Email and Blackboard.
 It’s also a good idea to have the contact information for help resources in case you get stuck!